Caring for wool

 To lengthen life:

-- Place barrier mats at entrances but clean them often
+- Place barrier mats by doors but clean them often

 - Use castor mats under all castor chairs